Whether to Hire Movers or Do It Yourself

-Movers will move your items in a fraction of the time that it would take you to do it yourself.
-They do it on a daily basis and have the proper equipment, experience, and muscle size to get it done quickly.
-Moving yourself is stressful, the last thing you need is a deadline to hit on top of the heavy lifting.
+Moving is no different.
+Professional movers will move your items in a fraction of the time that it would take you to do it yourself.
+They do it on a daily basis and have the proper equipment, experience, and muscle size to get it done quickly & safely.

 5. You are not in good physical condition

 If you plan on moving yourself, you should make sure that you can comfortably lift at least 60 lbs.
 If you are not physically capable of this, it will be worth it to hire movers.

 Lets be honest, the term “moving yourself” does not mean moving all by yourself.
 Unless you are the Incredible Hulk, you will still need help moving large items.
 We suggest at least three able-bodied friends or family members to be able to move yourself.
 If you don’t have this, call a pro.